gwg313/hugo-blog/content/posts/nix-workflow3.md

 This focus on reproducibility and consistency is especially vital during the build phase, where discrepancies can lead to unforeseen issues.
 By leveraging Nix Flakes, developers gain a robust framework for managing dependencies and architecting a build workflow that remains impervious to the inconsistencies that often plague software projects.

 As we delve deeper into the capabilities of Nix Flakes, let's appreciate the transformative impact they bring to the build process.
-In the upcoming parts of this series, we will continue our exploration, extending our understanding to additional aspects such as Continuous Integration (CI) and the seamless integration of Nix Flakes in Docker containers.
+In the upcoming parts of this series, we will continue our exploration, extending our understanding to additional aspects such as Continuous Integration (CI).
 Stay tuned for a more comprehensive journey into the versatile world of Nix Flakes.